awsdocs/amazon-ses-developer-guide/doc-source/reputationdashboardmessages.md

 If you have not done so already, put a process in place to capture and manage bounces and complaints\.
 All Amazon SES accounts are required to have these processes in place\.
 For more information, see [Email Program Success Metrics](success-metrics.md)\.

 Next, determine which email addresses are bouncing, and create and implement a plan for reducing or eliminating these bounces\.
-If your account has already been shut down, contact us at the email address shown in the email you received from the Amazon SES Enforcement team to request a list of recent complaints\.
+If your account has already been shut down, send an email to [ses\-enforcement@amazon\.com](mailto:ses-enforcement@amazon.com) to request a list of recent complaints\.

 ### If your account is on probation<a name="reputationdashboard-bounce-probation"></a>

 If, at the end of your probation period, the bounce rate for your account remains above 10%, we will suspend your Amazon SES account\.

-If you have implemented changes that you believe will resolve the issue, please email us at the address shown in the email you received from the Amazon SES Enforcement team\.
+If you have implemented changes that you believe will resolve the issue, send an email to [ses\-enforcement@amazon\.com](mailto:ses-enforcement@amazon.com) from the email address associated with your AWS account\.
 In your email, describe the changes you implemented\.
 If we agree that the changes will reduce your bounce rate, we will adjust our calculations to only consider bounces received after your changes were implemented\.

 ### If your account is suspended<a name="reputationdashboard-bounce-suspended"></a>

 You can appeal this suspension; see the [Enforcement FAQ](e-faq.md#sp-q6) for more information\.

-When you have implemented changes that you believe will resolve the issue, please email us at the address shown in the email you received from the Amazon SES Enforcement team\.
+When you have implemented changes that you believe will resolve the issue, send an email to [ses\-enforcement@amazon\.com](mailto:ses-enforcement@amazon.com) from the email address associated with your AWS account\.
 Include details of the actions you have taken to resolve this issue, as well as details of your plans to ensure that this issue does not occur again\.
 We will consider your appeal and change the status of your account if necessary\.

 ## Complaint Rate Notification<a name="reputationdashboard-complaint"></a>